Service & Maintenance

 Regulatory Reform (Fire Safety) Order 2005 Extract:

-Where necessary in order to safeguard the safety of relevant persons, the responsible person must ensure that the premises and any facilities, equipment and devices provided are subject to a suitable system of maintenance and are maintained in an efficient state and in efficient working order and in good repair.
+Where necessary in order to safeguard the safety of relevant persons, the responsible person must ensure the premises and any facilities, equipment and devices provided are subject to a suitable system of maintenance and are maintained in an efficient state and in efficient working order and in good repair.
 This applies to any door provided as a fire exit, along an escape route or which provides fire containment or compartmentation.

 These regulations are binding on the employer or occupier of a building or premises who have a duty to safeguard the health and safety of employees and other persons on or about the premises.